-We feel that it is very important to prioritise and protect freedom of conscience and expression of religion because western democracies have universally recognised these rights for centuries.
-We would reject the contention made in chapter 1, section C, paragraph 5, of the Draft Law which suggests that there is a distinction between a "person's right to act in such a way as to give expression of their religious belief" and "a person's right to have freedom of belief."
-The European Convention on Human Rights (the "ECHR"), which is cited as the basis for the change in Jersey's marriage law, clearly states in Article 9 that "Everyone has the right to freedom of thought, conscience and religion; this right includes freedom to change his religion or belief and freedom, either alone or in community with others and in public or private, to manifest his religion or belief, in worship, teaching, practice and observance."
-Manifestation of a religious belief in practice (i.e. acting on a belief) is intrinsic to and not distinct from the holding of a religious belief according to the ECHR.
+I feel that it is very important to prioritise and protect freedom of conscience and expression of religion because western democracies have universally recognised these rights for centuries.
+I would reject the contention made in chapter 1, section C, paragraph 5, of the draft law which suggests that there is a distinction between a "person's right to act in such a way as to give expression of their religious belief" and "a person's right to have freedom of belief."
+The European Convention of Human Rights, which is cited as the basis for the change in Jersey's marriage law, clearly states in Article 9 that "Everyone has the right to freedom of thought, conscience and religion; this right includes freedom to change his religion or belief and freedom, either alone or in community with others and in public or private, to manifest his religion or belief, in worship, teaching, practice and observance."
+Manifestation of a religious belief in practice (ie acting on a belief) is intrinsic to and not distinct from the holding of a religious belief according to the European Convention of Human Rights.

-Further, the ECHR states that no restrictions may be placed on the exercise of the right of the freedom of religion other than such as are "prescribed by law and are necessary in a democratic society in the interests of public safety, for the protection of public order, health or morals, or for the protection of the rights and freedoms of others."
-In an attempt to balance the competing interests between same-sex couples and those who wish to exercise their freedoms of conscience and religion, it is worth noting that same-sex marriage is not universally recognised as a right.
-The European Court of Human Rights has consistently held that that the ECHR requires member states to provide legal recognition of same-sex unions (through civil partnerships), but does not require marriage to be opened to same-sex couples.
+Further, the European Convention of Human Rights states that the freedom of religion can only be limited as "prescribed by law and are necessary in a democratic society in the interests of public safety, for the protection of public order, health or morals, or for the protection of the rights and freedoms of others."
+In an attempt to balance the competing interests between same sex couples and those who wish to exercise their right to freedom of conscience, it is worth noting that same-sex marriage is not universally recognised as a right.
+The European Court of Human Rights has consistently held that that the European Convention on Human Rights requires member states to provide legal recognition of same sex unions (through civil partnerships), but does not require marriage to be opened to samesex couples.
 While the States of Jersey may choose to extend a right to marry to same-sex couples, it has an obligation to protect the longer-established and more universally recognised right to freedom of religion and conscience which includes both freedom to believe and act in accordance with one's faith or moral convictions.